 “Last year, Baltimore-based T. Rowe turned 50 cents of each revenue dollar into operating profit.
 That’s 20 cents more than Apple (NASDAQ:AAPL), which was riding high pandemic demand for its gadgets.
 Assets under management for T. Rowe ended the year at $1.69 trillion, triple what they were a decade ago,” Hough wrote.

-Including the special dividend, Buckle’s paid out $4.05 a share over the past four quarters, for a yield of 9.2%.
+Since the beginning of 2019, it has paid out $6.90 in special dividends.
+The latest special dividend was paid on Jan.
+27, giving shareholders an extra $2.65 per share in addition to its regular 35-cent quarterly payout.
+Including the special dividend, Buckle’s paid out $4.05 a share over the past four quarters, for a yield of 10.7%.
 I’ll take it.
-I would be hard-pressed to find another company that routinely pays special dividends like Buckle.
+You would be hard-pressed to find another company that routinely pays special dividends like Buckle.

 I’ve been writing about Buckle’s capital allocation practices for over a decade.
 “By my calculation, Buckle has achieved an annualized total return of 26.6% since the end of 2007 through Nov.
 23, with 11.6 percentage points from dividends (76% of the special variety) and 15 percentage points from capital appreciation,” I wrote on Nov.
 29, 2012.

-Best Dividend Stocks: Texas Instruments (TXN)
+Texas Instruments (TXN)

 Texas Instruments (NASDAQ:TXN) has increased its dividend for 19 years in a row.
 Most recently, the company upped its quarterly payout by 8% to $1.24 a share.
-The annual payment of $4.96 yields a reasonable 2.8%.
+The annual payment of $4.96 yields a reasonable 2.9%.

 You can’t do any of this without free cash flow.
 It’s got plenty.